hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 ### 2.4 Static Methods

+Static methods are methods that apply to the constructor or class itself, not a specific object created by that constructor or class.
 Static properties don't have to be ordinary data properties.
 You can also define static methods:

 ```js
 Dog.showSpecies = function() {